-PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 3.1 A specific employee has been designated to address worker complaints Yes Followup is a serious part of FWF membership, and cannot be successfully managed on an ad-hoc basis.
-Manuals, emails, etc., demonstrating who the designated staff person is.
-1 1 -1 3.2 System exists to check that the Worker Information Sheet is posted in factories Yes The Worker Information Sheet is a key first step in alerting workers to their rights.
-Photos by company staff, audit reports, checklists from factory visits, etc. 2 2 0 3.3 Percentage of FWF-audited factories where at least half of workers are aware of the FWF worker helpline.
-100% The FWF complaints procedure is a crucial element of verification.
+Comment: Van Puijenbroek was unable to show that the Worker Information Sheet was posted in the factories located in Laos and Serbia.

+3.3 Percentage of FWF-audited factories where at least half of workers are aware of the FWF worker helpline.
+67% The FWF complaints procedure is a crucial element of verification.
 If factory-based complaint systems do not exist or do not work, the FWF worker helpline allows workers to ask questions about their rights and file complaints.
 Factory participation in the Workplace Education Programme also count towards this indicator.
 Percentage of audited factories where at least 50% of interviewed workers indicate awareness of the FWF complaints mechanism + percentage of factories in WEP programme.
-4 4 -2 workers are addressed in accordance with the No complaints received Providing access to remedy when problems arise is a key element of responsible supply chain management.
-Affiliate involvement is often essential to resolving issues.
-Documentation that affiliate has completed all required steps in the complaints handling process.
-N/A 6 -2 -- ------------------------------ --- --- ----- --- ---- --
+3 4 -2 -- ----- -- -- --- --- ----

-Comment: Audit reports showed that workers at both FWF-audited factories in 2013 were aware of the FWF worker helpline.
+Comment: Workers at two out of three factories audited in 2014 were aware of the FWF worker helpline.